-Examples of valid VOTable responses for the FORMAT=METADATA operation and for the
+Examples of valid VOTable responses for the FORMAT=METADATA operation and for the queryData operation are given here for reference:

 Sample VOTable response for a Theory-SSAP FORMAT=METADATA request

 Note that ellipsis symbol between brackets "[...]" substitutes output of values for brevity.